programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ## Dimensionality Reduction

 Using doc2vec we've managed to represent every document in the EThOS data set with 125 numbers, meaning that our matrix contains 1,000,250 elements ($8,002 \times 125$).
-However, from the standpoint of a clustering algorithm we are *still* working in a 'high-dimensional' space and many algorithms — traditional *k*-means is a good example of this — perform poorly on this many dimensions. *One* way to address this is to select a clustering algorithm *designed* for high-dimensional spaces — [Spherical *k*-means](https://perma.cc/8655-KYDR) would be one solution — but the more usual response is to further reduce the dimensionality of the data.
+However, from the standpoint of a clustering algorithm we are *still* working in a 'high-dimensional' space and many algorithms — traditional *k*-means is a good example — perform poorly on this many dimensions.
+One way to address this is to select a clustering algorithm *designed* for high-dimensional spaces — [Spherical *k*-means](https://perma.cc/8655-KYDR) would be one solution — but the more usual response is to further reduce the dimensionality of the data.

-This workhorse tool for dimensionality reduction is Principal Components Analysis (see [this introduction](https://perma.cc/XSG8-NLU7) and [this review](https://doi.org/10.1098/rsta.2015.0202) if the [*Programming Historian* tutorial](/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca) is not enough).
-Up to a point, principal components are fairly easy to calculate even for large data sets and their 'meaning' is well-understood.
-But the output of PCA is both linear *and* results in a loss of information because only a proportion of the observed variance in the data is retained.
+The standard tool for dimensionality reduction is Principal Components Analysis (PCA).
+If the [*Programming Historian* tutorial on using PCW](/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca) is not enough backgound, you can see [this introduction](https://perma.cc/XSG8-NLU7) and [this review](https://doi.org/10.1098/rsta.2015.0202) for further information.
+Up to a point, principal components are fairly easy to calculate even for large data sets, especially when their 'meaning' is already well-understood.
+But the output of PCA is both linear *and* results in a loss of information, because only a proportion of the observed variance in the data is retained.
 We keep the 'highlights', if you will, but potentially lose subtle but important differences at the finer scale because they look like 'noise'.

-In the 2nd case study from the [Clustering with Scikit-Learn in Python](/en/lessons/clustering-with-scikit-learn-in-python#second-case-study-clustering-textual-data) tutorial we see exactly this issue; PCA is applied to TF/IDF-transformed abstracts from the [Religion](https://perma.cc/P4VN-6K9K) journal as precursor to clustering articles.
+In the 2nd case study from the [Clustering with Scikit-Learn in Python](/en/lessons/clustering-with-scikit-learn-in-python#second-case-study-clustering-textual-data) tutorial we see exactly this issue; PCA is applied to TF/IDF-transformed abstracts from the [Religion](https://perma.cc/P4VN-6K9K) journal as a precursor to clustering articles.
 The tutorial correctly identifies issues with the suitability of the approach and suggests different clustering approaches and further experimentation with the input parameters to improve the results.
 However, our [replication of that analysis](https://perma.cc/4KG8-K5VJ) shows that the first 10 principal components account for just 12% of the variance observed in the data.
-In other words, 88% of the variation in the data is being lost, so it's hardly surprising that there is little explanatory power to the poorly-fitted clusters.
+In other words, 88% of the variation in the data is being lost, so it's not surprising that there is less explanatory power to the loosely-fitted clusters.

 ### How it works